JanVais/XamarinPainter/README.md

 # Currently in development
-This project is nowhere near a finished product at the moment, do not use it as everything can be changed and re-factored.
+This project is nowhere near a finished product at the moment, keep in mind that the code may be refactored in the future which can break your current implementation (though I'll try not to break it)

 # Expected features:
 ## Platforms